eu-cdse/documentation/APIs/On-Demand Production API.md

 python -m json.tool | grep "access_token" | awk -F\" '{print $4}')
 ````

-Once you have your token, you can execute request to the API including the token in the request header.
-For example to list available Workflows you can use the following command:
+Once you have your token, you can execute a request to the API, including the token in the request header.
+For example, to list available Workflows, you can use the following command:

 ````
 curl -H "Authorization: Bearer $KEYCLOAK_TOKEN" "https://odp.dataspace.copernicus.eu/odata/v1/Workflows"